 Other items in the "Bruce & Lloyd" gizmo arsenal include a tickle taser, "an anti-follicular device, which makes people's hair fall out, and a sound compression ball," outlines Oka.
 "You shoot a pea-sized bullet at someone and it creates a big sound wave, and the sound is Kiss' greatest hits.
 All of our gadgets are non-lethal.
 It's not about killing people."

 Perhaps fittingly for a "Get Smart" movie, the props occasionally malfunctioned.
 With the Swiss Army knife, "The flamethrower attachment came off and we had to glue it together for the last few takes," Oka remembers.
 "I had to make sure I didn't break anything."

 As for the "Get Smart" feature DVD, director Segal promises that it "will be packed with stuff that is hilarious because we couldn't fit it all in."
 Thanks to different scripted takes and ad libbing by Carell and other actors, "For almost every joke there were 10 alternate versions.
 There were several that worked; we just chose our favorite.
 So it will be fun to see all the different versions that didn't make it."

-For more information about "Get Smart," spy gadgets and related topics, take a look at the links on the next page.
+For more information about "Get Smart," spy gadgets and related topics, take a look at the links below.